pilarcormo/igem/modeling_background.md

 ##Background

 We used glycogen as a model system to gain a better understanding of the parameters involved in carbohydrate branching and debranching.
 Due to the structural properties of starch and the complicated pathway to produce it in plants, it is a molecule difficult to model.
 Glycogen is the starch analogue in bacteria.
-ADP-glucose is the glucosyl donor for the elongation of the alpha-1,4-glucosidic chain in both bacteria and plants.
+Both bacteria and plants, ADP-glucose is the glucosyl donor for the elongation of the alpha-1,4-glucosidic chain.
 Also, the main metabolic regulations occurs at the level of ADP-glucose synthesis in both organisms (1).
 Glycogen is characterized by a uniform and constant chemical structure and a well-described enzymatic pathway.
 Therefore, it is the perfect model molecule to test the effect of the  branching and debranching enzymes.

 ----SOFTWARE--------